Pyramids of Giza Tours and Tickets

 Explore the grounds

-• Visit the Solar Boat Museum to see the reconstructed wooden vessel (a separate ticket can be purchased on-site).
+Visit the Solar Boat Museum (a separate ticket can be purchased on-site), browse local crafts, or grab refreshments at the visitor centre before leaving.

 Wrap up or continue your day